zvzannaj/deepfake-detection/README.md

 This repository contains the source code and selected results used in the engineering thesis:

-**"Wykrywanie obrazów typu deepfake z wykorzystaniem konwolucyjnych sieci neuronowych"**
+**"Wykrywanie obrazów typu deepfake za pomocą głębokich sieci neuronowych"**

 The project focuses on detecting deepfake images using two convolutional neural network architectures: